SAP-samples/integration-suite-b2b-exercises-advanced/Exercise 2A/README.md

       <xsl:variable name="vLookupTable" select="tokenize($CVM_TaxCode, '\|')"/>
       <xsl:value-of select="for $i in $vLookupTable return if(tokenize($i, ';')[1] = $vPartnerID and tokenize($i, ';')[2] = $vIdtNr and tokenize($i, ';')[3] = $vCurrency) then tokenize($i, ';')[4] else ()"/>
       ```
-    **Maybe you can copy this xslt code at first to a ascii editor to be sure no unnecessary line breaks are in.**

     4. Press the Validate Button to make sure the xslt is correct
     5. Click on “Save” button.

 ![image](assets/17.png)

 16. Once you have made all the changes and in case you created a new version of your MAG, you must change the version in the Mapping step by updating to the latest version by the following steps,
     1. If the TPA is in “Edit” mode
     2. Click on the mapping step at the “Purchase Order Response” activity
     3. Click on button
     4. In the window “Select MAG” open the dropdown
     5. Select the latest version.
     6. Click on button “Choose.”

 **Remark: The versions of the corresponding source and target MIGs will be updated, automatically.**